Is Automated Topic Model Evaluation Broken?: The Incoherence of Coherence: Abstract

 \section{Abstract}

 Topic model evaluation, like evaluation of other unsupervised methods, can be contentious.
 However, the field has coalesced around automated estimates of topic coherence, which rely on the frequency of word co-occurrences in a reference corpus.
-Recent models relying on neural components surpass classical topic models according to these metrics.
-At the same time, unlike classical models, the practice of neural topic model evaluation suffers from a \emph{validation gap}: automatic coherence for neural models has not been validated using human experimentation.
-In addition, as we show via a meta-analysis of topic modeling literature, there is a substantial \emph{standardization gap} in the use of automated topic modeling benchmarks.
-We address both the standardization gap and the validation gap.
-Using two of the most widely used topic model evaluation datasets, we assess a dominant classical model and two state-of-the-art neural models in a systematic, clearly documented, reproducible way.
-We use automatic coherence along with the two most widely accepted human judgment tasks, namely, topic rating and word intrusion.
-Automated evaluation will declare one model significantly different from another when corresponding human evaluations do not, calling into question the validity of fully automatic evaluations independent of human judgments.
+Contemporary neural topic models surpass classical ones according to these metrics.
+At the same time, topic model evaluation suffers from a \emph{validation gap}: automated coherence, developed for classical models, has not been validated using human experimentation for neural models.
+In addition, a meta-analysis of topic modeling literature reveals a substantial \emph{standardization gap} in automated topic modeling benchmarks.
+To address the validation gap, we compare automated coherence with the two most widely accepted human judgment tasks: topic rating and word intrusion.
+To address the standardization gap, we systematically evaluate a dominant classical model and two state-of-the-art neural models on two commonly used datasets.
+Automated evaluations declare a winning model when corresponding human evaluations do not, calling into question the validity of fully automatic evaluations independent of human judgments.\looseness=-1